nurulmac11/spring-microservices/README.md

 Our sample microservices-based system consists of the following modules:
 - **gateway-service** - a module that Spring Cloud for running Spring Boot application that acts as a proxy/gateway in our architecture.
-- **auth-service** - a module for authenticating requests and serving user details
+- **auth-service** - a module for authenticating requests using jwt and serving user details
 - **transaction-service** - a module for executing transaction operations like deposit, withdraw and transfer using rabbitmq as queue service

 The following picture illustrates the architecture described above.